uoy-research/CellPhe-data-pipeline/README.md

 ### Retrying execution

 Occasionally you might encounter an error such as below.
-Not to worry, these jobs will be resubmitted to Viking but with additional resources (i.e. time and memory) so that they should successfully complete.
+Not to worry, these jobs will be resubmitted to Viking but with additional resources (i.e. time and memory) so that they should successfully complete and it won't affect the overall pipeline.

 ```Shell
 [40/e027a1] NOTE: Process `segment_image(20)` terminated with an error exit status (140) -- Execution is retried (1)